smflow/smflow-utils/README.md

 # npm-package-starter

-A starter code for npm package with typescript
+A package for useful and necessary functions